Y1 Curriculum Information

 Links to support at home;

-In the summer term children will be taking part in weekly PE sessions with Sean and Tommy.
+In the autumn term children will be taking part in weekly PE sessions with Sean and Tommy focusing on team sports.
+They will also have weekly PE lessons with their class teachers where they will be focusing on gymnastics.

-Children will be taking part in music lessons with Mr Yeo where children will learn about the key concepts of music.
+Children will be taking part in music lessons with Mrs Bensley where children will learn about the key concepts of music.
 They will join in with learning new songs and use musical instruments.